svenssonaxel/diff-format/MAIN.md

   * A minus (`-`) meaning the content is found only in the left file.
   * A plus (`+`) meaning the content is found only in the right file.
   * A space (` `) meaning the content is found in both the left and the right file.
-  * An underscore (`_`) having the same meaning as space, except signaling that this context is less usable for human consumption.
+  * An underscore (`_`) having the same meaning as space, except signaling that the content is not patch context, and is less interesting for human consumption.
   * A hash (`#`) meaning the content is found in neither the left nor the right file.
 * Text content
 * A newline marker, which is one of the following: